-In 2011, the Compensation Committee developed recommendations for Board of Directors' compensation which were followed in 2022.
+In 2011, the Compensation Committee developed recommendations for Board of Directors' compensation which have been followed since that time.
 The process by which the Corporation determines the compensation of its executive officers is described in the section entitled "Compensation of Executive Officers and Directors" above.